 “It’s not like any other hotel.
 And we like it just like it is.”
 So say Glen Luchford and Doug Bruce, a pair of fashion photographers turned hoteliers with a soft spot for Venice’s irrepressibly bohemian atmosphere.
 In their hands, vintage dècor and painstaking renovations join hands to create something vivacious yet surprisingly affordable, a stylish statement a stone’s throw from the Pacific.

-Atrio places Juan Antonio Pérez and José Polo’s formidable culinary skills front and center.
+The Atrio hotel places Juan Antonio Pérez and José Polo’s formidable culinary skills front and center.
 Yet though the hotel is built around their magnificent restaurant, the lodgings are hardly an afterthought; more a natural outgrowth of their propensities for diligence, care, and memorable presentation.
 It’s a story worth telling and telling again — over a delicate meal with fine wine, preferably.

 When this Alentejo homestead first hung its hospitality shingle, it didn’t even have electricity.
 That didn’t stop them, clearly, but it also speaks to the loving, piecemeal process by which the owners Mónica Belleza and Alfredo Moreira da Silva built up the charming country escape we see before us today.
 The activity centers, as it should in any welcoming household, around the kitchen, where the region’s legendary produce takes on magical properties in their expert hands.